 Where does the Primal Blueprint eating plan fit into the Keto Reset diet?

 It’s a good question.
-An expected one.
+An expected question.
 It’s true that I’ve been focusing almost entirely on the Keto Reset in 2017.
 I’m passionate about it.
 I truly believe it can help almost everyone, and I want to get the word out to as many people as possible.

 When I started out on this keto journey, I wasn’t sure where it would take me.
 I was completely content with my own diet and the results it gave me.
 I had energy, good athletic performance and recovery, and good cognitive function.
 The food was great.
 I loved to eat and never felt restricted.